pydata/pydata-sphinx-theme/docs/user_guide/fonts.rst

 The theme includes the `FontAwesome 6 Free <https://fontawesome.com/icons?m=free>`__ icon font (the ``.fa-solid, .fa-regular, .fa-brands`` styles, which are used for :ref:`icon links <icon-links>` and admonitions).
-This is the only *vendored* font, and otherwise the theme by default relies on available system fonts for normal body text and headers.
+This is the only *vendored* font, and otherwise, the theme by default relies on available system fonts for normal body text and headers.

 The default body and header fonts can be changed as follows:

-- Using :ref:`custom-css`, you can specify which fonts to use for body, header and monospace text.
-For example, the following can be added to a custom css file:
+- Using:ref:`custom-css`, you can specify which fonts to use for the body, header, and monospaced text.
+For example, the following can be added to a custom CSS file:

   .. code-block:: css